Tc00k/Tc00k/README.md

 ###
 > Sucking at something is the first step to being sorta good at something
 <p align="left">           -- Jake the Dog

+---

+> I beseech you to treasure up in your hearts, these my parting words, be ashamed to die until you have won some victory for humanity
+<p align="left">           -- Horace Mann